tomek-i/poker-buddy/README.md

 ![Example](/readme/game-example.jpg?raw=true "Game")
 This is a fun and personal project within our group of friends to track our poker performance and win tally.

+Currently I have been only working (development branch) on the front-end which is React and pure CSS - yes, all you see is pure CSS.

+At later stages I will implement the backend and database to actually track played games.

+In the future I hope to turn it into an actual playable poker game :-)

 **TL;TR**

 We occasionally get together for a few games of Poker throughout the year and we have this internal competition,